Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

         afterServices: ["app", "postgres-service-site-manager"]
     ```

-   In common case OpenSearch service is a base service and does not have any `after` services, but if you have DBaaS adapter enabled, you need to specify in this parameter `Postgres`, where the DBaaS aggregator stores its data.
+   In common case, the OpenSearch service is a base service and does not have any `after` services.
+But if you have the DBaaS adapter enabled, then specify where the DBaaS aggregator stores its data in `Postgres` parameter.

-4. In DR scheme, OpenSearch must be deployed with indicating OpenSearch service from opposite side.
-For example, if you deploy `standby` OpenSearch cluster you should specify path to the OpenSearch from `active` side to start replication from `active` OpenSearch to `standby`.
+4. In the DR scheme, OpenSearch must be deployed with indicating OpenSearch service from the opposite side.
+For example, if you deploy a standby OpenSearch cluster, you should specify the path to OpenSearch from the active side to start the replication from the active OpenSearch to standby.
-   Even if you deploy `active` side you need to specify path to `standby` OpenSearch cluster to support switch over process.
-You can also specify some regular expression as `indicesPattern` which is used for look up `active` indices to replicate them.
+   Even if the active side is deployed, specify the path to the standby OpenSearch cluster to support the switch over process.
+You can also specify some regular expression as `indicesPattern`, which is used to look up active indices to replicate them.
-   You need to specify the following parameters in the OpenSearch configuration:
+   Specify the following parameters in the OpenSearch configuration:

    ```
      global: